ncsa/Nightingale_real/docs/source/running_jobs/introduction.rst

 computational ("compute") nodes that are part of the Nightingale cluster, this page tells you how to access them.

+The shared pool of computational nodes is called a batch queue.
+Jobs you submit to it wait in a queue until there are resources available to run them.
+Contact your PI to determine if your group has access to the batch queue on Nightingale and to find out what account you should use when submitting the batch jobs.

 The computational cluster part of Nightingale is a shared pool of individual computers within Nightingale called nodes that are available for running your software.
 Because there are more than one compute node